bozso/snaphu/README.md

 SNAPHU

+A fork that I wish to make compatible with <a href="https://www.clibs.org/">clibs</a>

 Statistical-Cost, Network-Flow Algorithm for Phase Unwrapping
 Author: Curtis W. Chen
 Version 1.4.2, January 2003, Last Modified September 2015 (Luke Webber)